zarinplus/docs/README.md

 We add `emtiyaz_click` parameter to your offer's landing page via `GET` method you should send it back to API endpoint.

-_Attention: You should store emtiyaz_click value to their users cookie by yourself or just add the javascript tag to your landing page._
+_Attention: You should store emtiyaz_click value to their users cookie by yourself or just add the javascript tag to your landing page to create the cookies._

 Read these parameters from users cookie and then send them to the API endpoint via `GET` or `POST` method.